 Write for Us

 Pacific Standard publications include a bimonthly print magazine and a daily website—PSmag.com—that put social and behavioral science research into lively, intelligent conversation with the news and the national debate.
 We are a great home for writers who can tell deeply reported, gripping tales while plumbing the intellectual, theoretical, and empirical context that surrounds them.
-We have a particular interest in stories covering economics, society, education, and the environment.
+We have a particular interest in stories covering economics, society and justice, education, and the environment.
 Our writers should want to make readers think about how society ticks—how individuals, institutions, cultures, families, and the like actually behave—and about why we do the things we do.

 We are in search of: